-The Research Resources Facilities (RRF) offers basic rodent techniques "Level III" training for investigators and laboratory personnel on a monthly basis with mice, as well as on an individualized basis.
+The Comparative Medicine Research Unit (CMRU) offers basic rodent techniques "Level III" training for investigators and laboratory personnel on a monthly basis with mice, as well as on an individualized basis.
 The training is intended to develop and/or hone techniques for new or established personnel at any level.
-The training is scheduled for the third Wednesday of each month at 1PM in the MDR basement room 012 and lasts approximately 2hrs.
+The training is scheduled for the third Wednesday of each month at 1PM (unless noted) in the MDR basement room 012 and lasts approximately 2hrs.

 Level III training consists of standard rodent techniques: appropriate animal handling and restraint, physical exam, blood collection (intravascular, vessel stick, terminal cardiac puncture), injection techniques (subcutaneous, intravascular, intraperitoneal, intramuscular), and euthanasia.